KJ Adams Jr.: Recruiting

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Kansas 2021 Basketball Commitments".
+Rivals.
+Retrieved December 12, 2023.; "2021 Kansas Jayhawks Recruiting Class".
+ESPN.
+Retrieved December 12, 2023.; "2021 Team Ranking".
+Rivals.
+Retrieved December 12, 2023.;

 College career

-Adams played in 37 of Kansas's 40 games during his freshman season and averaged 4.8 minutes played, one point, and 0.8 rebounds per game.
-He played three total minutes in the Kansas' 72–69 victory in 2022 national championship game against North Carolina and was a defensive substitution for the final possession of the game.
-Adams entered his sophomore season as the Jayhawks' starting small center.
-As a sophomore, he was named Big 12 Most Improved Player and averaged 10.6 points and 4.3 rebounds per game.
-Adams averaged 12.6 points and 4.6 rebounds per game as a junior.
+Adams played in 37 of Kansas' 40 games during his freshman season and averaged 1.0 points, 0.8 rebounds, and 0.3 assists per game.
+During the 2022 national championship game against North Carolina, he played three total minutes in Kansas' 72–69 victory and was a defensive substitution for the final possession of the game.
+Adams entered his sophomore season as Kansas' starting center, and finished the season being named the Big 12 Most Improved Player after averaging 10.6 points, 4.3 rebounds, and 1.9 assists per game.
+In his junior season, he averaged 12.6 points, 4.6 rebounds, and 3.1 assists per game.
+During the 2025 NCAA tournament in his senior season, Adams sustained a torn Achilles tendon in a 79–72 loss to Arkansas on March 20, 2025.
+He finished the season averaging 9.4 points, 5.0 rebounds, and 2.5 assists per game.

 Coaching career

-On June 2, 2025, Adams joined the Kansas coaching staff for the 2025-2026 season as an Assistant Video Coordinator after suffering a torn achilles tendon in the second half of the NCAA Tournament loss to Arkansas.
+Adams joined the Kansas coaching staff as an assistant video coordinator for the 2025–2026 season on June 2, 2025, after sustaining a torn Achilles tendon during the 2025 NCAA tournament.

 Personal life

 Adams is the son of Kevin and Yvonne.
 He has two sisters.
-His father played football at New Mexico and his mother was a two-year basketball starter at Texas A&M University and led the team in scoring in 1989-90 and 1990-1991.
+His father played football at New Mexico, and his mother was a two-year basketball starter at Texas A&M University and led the team in scoring in 1989–90 and 1990–1991.
 His sister, Brittany, was an all-conference volleyball player at Southern Methodist University.